RADAR-base/radar-app-config/radar-app-config-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

-## Development server
+## Development
+* Run `npm install`

 * **Mock Backend**
   * **Login as Admin**

     Run `npm run mock` for a dev server.
-Navigate to `http://localhost:4200/appconfig`.
+Navigate to `http://localhost:4200/`.
     The app will automatically reload if you change any of the source files.

   * **Login as a Researcher**

     Run `npm run mock-researcher` for a dev server.
-Navigate to `http://localhost:4200/appconfig`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 * **Local Backend**
   * **Login as Admin or Researcher**